 We provide a holistic service, supporting both child and family, in a home from home environment for children, male and female, with Autism, intellectual disability or physical and sensory disabilities.
 The children, who currently range in age from 6-18yrs, are referred to the service by the Louth HSE Respite Referral Team.
-The service currently provides respite care for up to 12 children each week.
+The service currently provides respite care for over 85 children in Co Louth 6 nights a week.

 On a day to day basis the service does as any family home does.
 For many children, the service is their ‘sleepover club’.
 They come to our centre to meet their friends and do what they see their siblings do, albeit in an environment that works for them.